 Mediation is confidential, without prejudice and privileged - what you discuss during mediation cannot be disclosed in court without consent.
-In Suffolk, we use Anglia Care Trust to provide a mediation and a disagreement resolution service.
+In Suffolk, we also use Anglia Care Trust to provide our mediation services.

-The Special Educational Needs and Disability Information, Advice and Support Service (SENDIASS) provides information, advice and support to young people with SEN or disabilities aged 0-25, and their parents and carers.
+The Special Educational Needs and Disability Information, Advice and Support Service (SENDIASS) provides impartial and confidential information, advice and support to children and young people, and their parents and carers.
 To access their information and advice visit: www.suffolksendiass.co.uk.

 Watch the SENDIASS service video:

 More information regarding SENDIASS is available at https://www.suffolksendiass.co.uk/

 An advocate is someone who is independent of social services and the NHS, and who isn't part of your family or a close friend.
 Advocacy can support you to:

 - make your opinions, views and concerns known